Skip to content

 echo "mangle: $(sudo iptables -t mangle -L | wc -l)"

-• Created and tested a custom chain
+• Created, tested, and removed a custom diagnostic chain cleanly.